 Pool Noodle Fishing Rod Storage

 Fishing rods can be tricky to keep organized.
 If yours tend to get tangled, try this DIY garage storage solution with a pool noodle and PVC pipe.
 It keeps fishing rods neatly lined up and ready to go.
-This slender project is the perfect storage idea for small garages.
+Don’t forget to check out our collection of the best garage storage solutions.